About the artist:

 His works have been widely presented throughout the United States, as well as in Denmark, Sweden, Holland, France, Germany, Japan, Argentina, Mexico and Israel.
 Among the noted ensembles who have brought these works to life are Speculum Musicae, “Piano and Percussion-Stuttgart”, The New York New Music Ensemble, the Chamber Players of the League-ISCM, EARPLAY, NOVA, Philippe Entremont with the New Orleans Symphony, and Joseph Silverstein with the Utah Symphony.

 His recorded compositions are available on Albany Records: Troy 1216, Troy 907, Troy 710, New World/CRI 705, New World/CRI 787, and Centaur 2103.

-Rosenzweig’s catalog of over 75 entries features works for orchestra, various chamber ensembles, compositions for live instruments and electronics, two song cycles, two piano cycles, solo pieces, and one opera.
+Rosenzweig’s catalogue of over 75 entries features works for orchestra, various chamber ensembles, compositions for live instruments and electronics, two song cycles, two piano cycles, solo pieces, and one opera.

-The University of Utah named him University Professor in 1999, and additionally honored him with a Distinguished Scholarly and Creative Research Award in 2003.
+The University of Utah named him University Professor in 1999 and additionally honoured him with a Distinguished Scholarly and Creative Research Award in 2003.

 Presently Distinguished Professor of Music at the University of Utah — where he teaches composition, theory, contemporary performance practice, and directs the Maurice Abravanel Visiting Distinguished Composers Series — he has formerly held positions at Queens College and New York University.
 A frequently-invited speaker, he has given colloquia at Harvard, Columbia, Brandeis, Stony Brook, and the University of New Mexico, among others, and served as Guest Composer at the Composers Conference at Wellesley.